thekalinga/thekalinga.in/_posts/2019-03-22-consistency-thru-compensation-in-micro-services/2019-03-22-consistency-thru-compensation-in-micro-services.md

 3. `order-service` responds to the client with HTTP `202 Accepted` (if API based client)/`302 Found` (if browser) response with a link to check the status of the order thru http `Location` header
 4. If background order placement succeeds, `order-service` will update the status of the order to `confirmed` & releases row level lock on the order
 5. If not, `order-service` will update the status of the order to `rejected` & releases row level lock on the order
-6. Once client sees above `202`/`302` response, it will redirect the user to order status page (incase of browser) so that refreshes does not cause duplicate orders.
+6. Once client sees above `202`/`302` response, it will redirect the user to order status page (incase of browser) so that browser refreshes does not cause duplicate orders.
 Its a best practice to show loading screen while the order is being processed
 7. Finally, `order-service` would respond to the order status request with `initialized`/`confirmed`/`rejected` status
 8. If the order is not yet concluded, latest status can be obtained by client using polling/server can implement [long polling](https://www.wikiwand.com/en/Push_technology) to avoid client putting too much polling load